How Enterprise Architecture strengthens Agile development

 For example, you could start with a detailed design for the core functionality and then use an Agile approach for the remaining features.
 This allows you to get the best of both worlds – a well-designed core with the flexibility to adapt to changing requirements quickly.

-Agile Development projects create emergent designs, and architects designing “to be” architecture will be unable to keep up.
+Agile Development projects create emergent designs, and architects designing “to be” architecture cannot keep up.
 In that spirit, the concept of intentional architecture becomes key.

-Intentional architecture represents the intent, or the plan, that the organization would like to achieve.
+Intentional architecture represents the intent or the plan the organization wants to achieve.

-It includes documenting business goals, value streams, and capabilities, as well as applications, new technologies, data, and APIs for each phase of the company’s roadmap.
+It includes documenting business goals, value streams, capabilities, applications, new technologies, data, and APIs for each phase of the company’s roadmap.
 An enterprise architect can do this in two steps:

 In this scenario, enterprise architects play a crucial role in ensuring the ability to scale the strategy down to Agile Delivery and deliver the enterprise vision.

-Today’s enterprise architect can now be focused on business outcomes and enable the enterprise to marry business adaptability to project agility.
+Today’s enterprise architect can now focus on business outcomes, enabling the enterprise to marry business adaptability to project agility.

 Figure 2 below shows how this comes to life in a walk, jog, run analogy.